SOC 2

 2. Track the time-to-close difference between deals with SOC 2 (PDF attachment) versus deals requiring manual questionnaire responses.
 Most organizations see a 2 to 4-week acceleration.

-3. Factor in the cost of not having SOC 2: lost deals, delayed revenue, engineering time on questionnaires, and competitive disadvantage against SOC 2-certified competitors.
+3. Factor in the cost of not having SOC 2: lost deals, delayed revenue, engineering time on questionnaires, and competitive disadvantage against competitors with current SOC 2 reports.

 Frequently Asked Questions